hirrolot/metalang99/README.md

 ML99_EVAL((~, ~, ~) blah)
 ```

 In either case, you can try to [iteratively debug your metaprogram](https://hirrolot.gitbook.io/metalang99/testing-debugging-and-error-reporting).
+From my experience, 95% of errors are comprehensible -- Metalang99 is built for humans, not for macro monsters.

 ### Q: What about debugging?